 Utilizing Event Ticketing and Management Software

-Once all of the logistics are in place, the forefront element to assuring the farm to table fundraising event goes well is utilizing event management software that can collect ticket sales, provide sales reporting and manage event logistics, such as volunteer and sponsor management.
+Once all the logistics are in place, ensure the farm to table fundraiser goes well by utilizing great event management software to collect ticket sales, provide reporting and manage event logistics, such as volunteer and sponsor management.

-When hosting a special event that draws a large crowd and involves food and beverages (especially alcoholic beverages), it is important that all of the necessary paperwork is in place.
-Not having the right paperwork can put a damper on your event, whether it forces your event to be canceled or doesn’t allow for beer and wine to be served.
-The first type of paperwork to research is whether an event permit is needed.
-This is more applicable for public spaces, such as a park.
+When hosting a special event that draws a large crowd and involves food and beverages (especially alcoholic beverages), all necessary paperwork must be in place.
+Not having the right paperwork can damper your event, whether it forces your event to be canceled or doesn’t allow for beer and wine to be served.
+First, research is whether an event permit is needed.
+This is more applicable to public spaces, such as a park.
 The next type of paperwork is researching event insurance.
-Event insurance minimizes the liability against your non-profit organization, in the case of an accident that results in an injury (and then may lead to a lawsuit).
-The other permits are food and beverage permits.
+Event insurance minimizes the liability against your nonprofit organization in the case of an accident that results in an injury (and then may lead to a lawsuit).
 If alcoholic beverages are served, there is typically a beer and wine permit that must be acquired.
 With a catering service or restaurant, you may be able to inquire if you can use theirs (this applies to both event insurance and beverage permits).

 Recruiting and Delegating Volunteers